SHEEP HILL FORT, Auchentorlie, above Milton.

 This is a scheduled monument.

 This is an ancient iron age hillfort on the strategic dun or hill overlooking the Clyde and beyond.
+This is known as Sheephill although it has also been referred to as Ardconnell.
 Not to be confused with the even more dramatic hill over Dumbuckhill Quarry.

 Canmore tells us that when it was excavated it was shown to have been occupied over two periods : the earlier and smaller being the vitrified fort on the very summit of the knoll.
 One stretch of vitrified core is visible on the SW, but most of the rubble from the wall, reddened by heat, was removed to build the rampart of a larger enclosure which can be traced around the edges of the lower rock terraces.
 This later fort also has a triangular, lower enclosure on the S with a gateway visible in its E wall.
 A short traverse protects this gate.
 [Canmore].